 High Tech High: A Snapshot

-- Eleven schools (five high schools, four middle schools, and two elementary schools)
+- Twelve schools (five high schools, four middle schools, and three elementary schools)

 - 500+ employees